karlvr/consistent.js/README.md

 Value functions are watched based on their value.
 If the value returned by a value function changes between one apply and the next, the watch handler function will be called.

 It is possible for watch handlers to cause an infinite loop, if the scope does not reach a steady state.
+This is especially likely if you use value functions that return a new value each time they are evaluated.
 Consistent detects excessive looping through the watch handler list and throws an exception to break it.
 The number of loops is set in `Consistent.settings.maxWatcherLoops`; the default should be good enough.

 ### Populating the scope from another object